Design history · 1940s American modernism

 Design philosophy

-Lustig’s central insight was that a book cover is a symbol, not an illustration.
+Lustig’s central argument was that a book cover is a symbol, not an illustration.
 Rather than depict a scene from the narrative, the cover should evoke the book’s interior life through abstraction, colour and typographic gesture.

 Key works